ShanmugavelS26/ShanmugavelS26/README.md

 <h3 align="left"> Customer Conversation Prediction </h3>

-1.Historical marketing data of the insurance company data is given by using previous data ML model is build to predict a client will subscribe to insurance
+• Historical marketing data of the insurance company data is given by using previous data ML model is build to predict a client will subscribe to insurance

-2. Technologies –Python, VisualStudio code, Required library in IDE
+• Technologies –Python, VisualStudio code, Required library in IDE

-3. By collecting the historical marketing data build a ML model and train the model with a interactive graph that can predict a client will subscribe the insurance or not and F1 score is used to evaluate the performance of the model
+• By collecting the historical marketing data build a ML model and train the model with a interactive graph that can predict a client will subscribe the insurance or not and F1 score is used to evaluate the performance of the model

 Customer Converstion Predicition Link - https://drive.google.com/file/d/1jXYnp8z3Mg5LQFni-h2r9DxeHQvO7-m4/view?usp=drive_link